Docs

 Persistence & Storage

-Neither IPFS nor Ceramic protocols guarantee data availability.
+The IPFS protocol doesn't guarantee data availability.
 Because content is found by what it is rather than where it is, no one is explicitly responsible for storing the data on these networks.

 With popular content that is naturally replicated across many connected nodes, this may not be an issue.
 That's not an adequate global assumption for Geo Web content to be reliably resolvable though.